-We frequently receive inquiries from overseas about troubles with car trading companies located in Japan.
+We frequently receive inquiries from overseas about troubles regarding car trading companies located in Japan.

 The troubles are such as,